fivdi/bme280/README.md

 - humidity - number, relative humidity in percent
 - pressure - number, pressure in hectopascal (1 hPa = 1 millibar)
 - temperature - number, temperature in degrees Celsius

+#### typicalMeasurementTime()
+The typical measurement time depends on the selected values for humidity, pressure and temperature oversampling. typicalMeasurementTime returns the typical measurement time in milliseconds.

+When the default values for humidity, pressure and temperature oversampling are used, the typical measurement time is 40 milliseconds.

 ### Enum OVERSAMPLE